Mando-03/Mando-03/README.md

 <h1 align="center">Hi 👋 I'm Mohamed Mandor</h1>
 <h3 align="center"> Machine Learning Engineer</h3> <br>

 I'm fueled by a passion for unlocking the power of data.
-I excel in crafting intelligent systems that leverage Natural Language Processing (NLP), Computer Vision (CV), and a broad Machine Learning toolkit with skills to turn these solutions into reality
+I excel in crafting intelligent systems that leverage Natural Language Processing (NLP), Computer Vision (CV), and a broad Machine Learning toolkit with skills to turn these solutions into reality.

 <p align="center">
   <a href="https://git.io/typing-svg">